ubcecon/ECON622/README.md

     - Hover your mouse over the button "jupyter notebook | run" at the top
     - When it pops up a configuration, choose `vse.syzygy.ca (UBC Only)` from the list, move your mouse to somewhere else on the screen
     - Now when you click on the "jupyter notebook | run" on any of the Julia lectures (no need to hover again), it will launch in our hub.
+4. Download the extra notebooks from this repository with  [Here](https://vse.syzygy.ca/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fubcecon%2FECON622_2019&urlpath=lab%2Ftree%2FECON622_2019%2F)
+    - To update this repository when we create new notebooks, just click on that link again to clone.

+In all cases, the reset a notebook, delete it and click on the launch of clone links again.

 Most of the course will be taught using Julia, but we will briefly introduce Python (or R) for discussing topics where Julia is not ideal.